i80and/gamekit/README.md

 GameKit
 =======
-GameKit is a miniature graphics library for Python with no dependencies.
+GameKit is a miniature graphics library for Python with no dependencies, outside of an intact (including tkinter) Python installation.
 This may be useful for getting started with a project quickly with no fuss, or if you want to deploy onto systems without having to ship dependencies.

 Mostly, it's just a test to see how capable Tkinter is out-of-the-box.
 The answer is: not very, but you can fudge it if you're OK with dog-slow performance,